 If you are pregnant and have Factor V Leiden, it is important that you discuss this with your midwife as you have an increased risk of venous thrombosis during pregnancy.
-Some evidence suggests that you may also have a slightly higher risk of placental problems.

-Prothrombin 20210
+PROTHROMBIN 20210

 Prothrombin is one of the blood-clotting factors.
 It circulates in the blood and, when activated, is converted to thrombin.
-Thrombin causes fibrinogen, another clotting factor, to convert fibrin strands, which make up part of a clot.
+Thrombin causes fibrinogen, another clotting factor, to convert fibrin strands, which make up the major part of a clot.